Oreo Cookie Celebrates 107th Birthday Today

-Today we celebrate the birthday of the Oreo cookie and you can win a free Oreo-filled candy bar beginning at 6am by going here.
-I wonder 106 years ago, people from Oreo would know how popular they would become.
+Today we celebrate the birthday of the Oreo cookie and I wonder if 107 years ago, people from Oreo would know how popular they would become.

 It was on this date, March 6, 1912, that 2 decoratively embossed chocolate-flavored wafers met up with a rich creme filling.
 Here are some things that you may not know about the famous cookie.

 It was born the same year that the South Pole was discovered and the Titanic sank.
 My Grandmother, Margaret Brainard Pitcher was 1.